- Part 1: Manage Environments with Terraform - Set up environments with policies

 This tutorial configures workspace-level settings that apply to all projects and environments in

-your Bytebase instance.
+your Bytebase workspace.

 What You’ll Learn